 Apparently a bunt like this is totally legal.
 The opposing infielders must have been more confused than anyone.
 If I saw her whipping her bat around I would've assumed she was swinging way too early or something.
 They probably never saw a trick bunt coming.

-I’ve seen a lot of fantastic bunters in softball and baseball who can place the ball anywhere they want.
-I’ve never in all my years of living seen a behind-the-back bunt, however.
+I've seen a lot of fantastic bunters who can place the ball anywhere they want.
+I've never in all my years of living seen a behind-the-back bunt, however.
 Now we just need someone in college or the pros to step up and try this.